-The gallery has been updated with screencaps of Sarah in the third episode of Alias Grace.
+The gallery has been updated with screencaps of Sarah in the fourth episode of Alias Grace.
 Enjoy!

 I meet Sarah Gadon at the Drake Hotel.
 The first thing I ask the Alias Grace star after we pick a table and order some snacks: “Have you Googled Grace Marks?”